-Take the sterile needle and wipe it dry with a clean piece of gauze.
+Take the needle and wipe it dry with a clean piece of gauze.
 Pierce the skin over the milia.
 You should make the smallest break in the skin possible, don’t saw away at your skin.

-Next, take the sterile tweezers and wipe them dry with gauze.
+Next, take the tweezers and wipe them dry with gauze.
 Use the tweezers to remove the milia through the small hole that you made with the needle.

 Do not use this procedure on any milia close to your eyes.